camunda-community-hub/camunda-platform-7-keycloak/README.md

 | `KEYCLOAK_URL` | Keycloak server URL.<br />Default value: `https://localhost:8443/auth` |
 | `KEYCLOAK_ADMIN_USER` | The admin user of the Keycloak server.<br />Default value: `keycloak` |
 | `KEYCLOAK_ADMIN_PASSWORD` | The admin password of the Keycloak server.<br />Default value: `keycloak1!` |

+In case you choose Keycloak in the new Quarkus distribution, please be aware that `/auth` has been removed from the default context path.
+Hence, it is required to change the `KEYCLOAK_URL` for the tests.
+Tests also run successfully against the Quarkus distribution, in case you start Keycloak in Development mode.

 ------------------------------------------------------------